 Where existing or prospective corporate clients provide us with personal data relating to their directors, employees, or any other person, such data is deemed to have been provided to us on the basis that: (i) those individuals have been informed and understand that their personal data is being provided to us; (ii) those individuals have been provided with information regarding the collection, use, processing, and disclosure of their personal data; (iii) the client has a lawful basis (in accordance with applicable data protection laws and regulations) to provide such personal data to us; and (iv) those individuals are aware of their data protection rights and how to exercise them.

 Personal data we receive from other sources

 We may also collect and process personal data from publicly available sources.
-We may also seek more information about you or your organization from other sources by way of performing due diligence or using other market intelligence.
+We might.
+We also may seek more information about you or your organization from other sources by way of due diligence or other market intelligence

-To the extent that you contact us or access our website we may also collect your data automatically in accordance with any regulatory and legal requirements.
+To the extent that you access our website or send us an email, if appropriate and in accordance with any regulatory and legal requirements, we may also collect your data automatically.

 4. Do you have an obligation to provide us with your personal data?

 Collecting your personal data is necessary for the commencement, execution of a business relationship and the performance of our contractual obligations.
 We are obligated to collect such personal data in order to comply with the current Laws and Anti Money Laundering requirements which mandate that we verify your identity before we enter into a contract or a business relationship with you or with the legal entity you represent.

 5. What types of personal data do we collect?